ashley-hawkins/jumpy-imp/README.md

 Unimplemented features: Arrays

-Known parser issues: Empty lines cause a parsing error, nonsensical and unhelpful error messages
+Known parser issues: Comments on separate lines cause a parsing error, nonsensical and unhelpful error messages

 I'm gonna reimplement the parser and implement arrays in the new version I think.